brikis98/yevgeniy-brikman-homepage/_posts/2023-08-24-of-ants-and-dinosaurs.md

 - The story is a bit too simplistic, and the cautionary tale a bit too on the nose.
 Maybe this is more of a story for children to read?

 - The characters are flat and unrealistic.
-You can always count on Liu Cixin for 2 dimensional characters.
+You can always count on Liu Cixin for 2-dimensional characters.

 ## Rating